EnmanuelMateo/EnmanuelMateo/README.md

-👋 Hi, I'm Enmanuel — a Data Scientist & ML Engineer who loves building the systems that make data actually useful.
+👋 Hi, I'm Enmanuel, a Data Scientist & ML Engineer who loves building the systems that make data actually useful.

 ## What I work with
 - 🧠 **Machine Learning & AI** — building and deploying models that solve real problems